 Why time series data and why now?

 The first wave of “Big Data” represented user generated activity and content.
 But today, there are already more sensors in the world than there are humans.
-Sensors can be software based like those that track what happens in applications, servers, routers or other IT equipment, or physical sensors taking measurements in phones, drones, factory equipment, cars, home appliances and countless other devices.
+Sensors can be software-based like those that track what happens in applications, servers, routers or other IT equipment, or they can be physical sensors taking measurements in phones, drones, factory equipment, cars, home appliances and countless other devices.

 All of these sensors are outputting data continuously; often many times per second and it’s all time series.
 In addition to physical sensors, the order of magnitude increase in ephemeral data being driven by Docker, OpenStack and other container/IaaS technologies is just beginning.

 Event-driven or sensor data can all be understood as many separate time series.
 By tracking changes over time we can look at historical trends, gain insight into what’s happening right now, detect anomalies in real-time, provide real operational visibility, and make predictions about the future.
 Many of these series are ephemeral, creating special challenges for existing technology stacks.

 The sensor revolution is only at its infancy and the tidal wave of data it creates will make “Big Data” look like a ripple in a pond in comparison.
 We’re building for that future.

 Our motivation for building a platform was born out of our recognition of four key problems for those working with time series: collection, storage, visualization, and processing.
 Many developers have asked us for solutions to these problems.
 Up to now, we’ve mostly focused on the storage part of the problem.
 We still have much to do on that end, which I’ll address later, but first I’ll talk about each part of the four time series-related problems and the TICK stack.

 Collection is where it all starts.
 How do you get data from your applications, servers, sensors, routers, factory equipment, appliances, or cars to a place where you can store, monitor, or make it available for analysis?